Caucolum/api-query-object/README.md

     }
 }
 ```
-Login request will be showed just on the client object.
-Here there are specific resources.
+The login request will be handled only on the client side.
+Below are the specific resources:
-- **`onSuccess`** function than contain callback:
+- **`onSuccess`** function than contains a callback:
-  - `data` request response.
+  - `data` the response from the request.
-  - `redirector` redirect for other page.
+  - `redirector` used to redirect to another page.

-Note than data can be used to request actions before dispatch to other page.
+Note: `data` can be used to trigger actions before redirecting to another page.